aderaaij/ardennl-gatsby/content/posts/2018-01-05--weekly-web-roundup-01/index.md

 published: false
 ---

+The year has barely started and everything is already on fire🔥.
+Luckily there's more going on than the crippling vulnerabilities in our CPU's.
+In this post I've rounded up my favorite articles, tweets and thoughts about web development from the first week of 2018.
+Enjoy!

 ## News

 ### Meltdown & Spectre

 Don't panic!
 [Meltdown and Spectre](https://meltdownattack.com/) aren't new JavaScript frameworks you need to learn.
-They are vulnerabilities that seem to affect almost any CPU built since '95.
-Okay, you may panic now.
+They're vulnerabilities that seem to affect almost any CPU built since '95.
+You may panic now.

-The vulnerabilities that reserchers found could potentially be used to intercept passwords, logins and other credentials... without a trace!
+The vulnerabilities that researchers found could potentially be used to intercept passwords, logins and other credentials... without a trace!
 There's not much you can do at the moment but making sure your software is updated and keep an eye on the developments.
-In any case, these vulnerabilities will have implications for a long time to come.
+In any case, Meltdown and Spectre will have implications for a long time to come.
 On a positive note, the logo's of Meltdown and Spectre are pretty cool.

 ## Articles